-The enigmatic sphinxes may stand for thought and emotion, joy and sadness, pros and cons, reason and chaos.
-It is the rider’s challenge to find balance and steer the opposites towards the right way, often unconsciously.
+The enigmatic sphinxes may stand for thought and emotion, joy and sadness, pros and cons, order and chaos.
+It is the rider’s challenge to find balance and steer the opposites toward the right way, often unconsciously.

 In simpler words: life is a never-ending cycle that revolves around quietness and activity, darkness and light, inside and outside, giving and receiving, cause and effect.
 Everything in the universe is constantly moving and changing from one form to another, even if it seems stationary and permanent.

 The stars on the curtain and his crown along with the wheels bring to mind a fundamental law of the universe; things in motion will stay in motion.
 Likewise, what refuses to move and progress will be forgotten, while the Chariot aspires to immortality!

 The squares signify stability, order, reason, and action in the physical world.
 The moons on the warrior’s armor state that he may be sensitive and mystical, but he’s well-protected and certainly not vulnerable.
 When he knows he’s right, nothing can move him from his place.

 The two masks on his shoulders, one smiling and the other frowning, bring to mind drama and theater, and the popular artistic idea that the whole world’s a play, and we’re all actors playing our parts in it.

 We have to consider the possibility that the Chariot is stationary.
 The sphinxes appear to be resting, while a cube conceals the legs of the human figure.
 Thus, we realize that the Chariot doesn’t need to move.